jan-koupil/scrimba-advent-calendar-2020/readme.md

 Data on a random array with 10M numbers show a great performance difference between Chrome and Firefox.
 In both cases, the inelegant way of array traversing shows its strength.
 The reason is that we are not creating a new iterable which would be time-consuming.

 ## [Challenge 11:🎁 Avoid Obstacles](https://scrimba.com/scrim/co019409091ff04bcfd47f1db)
-I really liked this challenge, just because I found innovative compared to others.
-If you can make it a one-liner, write me, I did not.
+I really liked this challenge, just because I found it innovative compared to others.
+If you can make it a one-liner, write to me, I did not.

 ## [Challenge 12:❄️ Valid Time](https://scrimba.com/scrim/cob0e47f2a80d9a40e9ef37eb)
 The first challenge with reasonable use of regular expressions.
-They are not a single solution, not the fastest solution, but they are ellegant - and also, the efficiency might differ, depending on how strict is the input string since this challenge setup is rather vague.
+They are not a single solution, not the fastest solution, but they are elegant - and also, the efficiency might differ, depending on how strict is the input string since this challenge setup is rather vague.

 ## [Challenge 13:🤴 Extract Each Kth](https://scrimba.com/scrim/cobb4426e97771586e9309119)
 A typical array-filtering setup.
 A decent one.